EuPathDB/EuPathDBIrods/Resources/Documentation/vagrant-irods.md

 ### Create a Jenkins node for IRODS.
   * This mirrors the typical production Jenkins setup.
-  * The node user is joeuser.
+  * The node user is joeuser and the node name is irods.
 Again consult the link above for a setup guide.
   * The workspace will be in <code>/var/tmp</code>.

 ###  Create IRODS scaffold